RaikOtto/Uniquorn/README.md

 `initiate_canonical_databases(ccle_file = 'path_to_ccle/CCLE_hybrid_capture1650_hg19_NoCommonSNPs_NoNeutralVariants_CDS_2012.05.07.maf', cosmic_file = 'path_to_cosmic/CosmicCLP_MutantExport.tsv.gz', ref_gen = "GRCH37")`

-One the initialization succeeds, about 2000 cancer cell line training sample for about 1200 different cancer cell lines are available in the Uniquorn's database.
+Once the initialization succeeds, about 2000 cancer cell line training sample for about 1200 different cancer cell lines are available in the Uniquorn's database.

-Note: Currently (January 2016), only the CoSMIC CLP data is available for the reference Genome version GRCh38.
-It is neccesary, that the reference genome for the training samples is specified if the version is not GRCh37
+Note: The CoSMIC CLP data is available for the reference Genome version GRCh38.
+It is neccesary, that the reference genome for the training samples is specified if the version is not GRCh37.

 `initiate_canonical_databases(ccle_file = 'path_to_ccle/CCLE_hybrid_capture1650_hg19_NoCommonSNPs_NoNeutralVariants_CDS_2012.05.07.maf', cosmic_file = 'path_to_cosmic/CosmicCLP_MutantExport.tsv.gz', ref_gen = "GRCH38")`

 # 3 Add training CL samples & utility functions

 If you want to identify CL samples not contained in the 'canonical' CL set, you can add your own custom CL samples.
 These samples will be treated just as the 'canonical' training-datasets from e.g. CCLE.
-Note however, that it is strongly recommended to add at least 10 sample because overfitting might occur if too little custom training-samples are available.
+Note, however, that it is strongly recommended to add at least 10 sample because overfitting might occur if too little custom training-samples are available.

 `add_custom_vcf_to_database( "path_to_file/my_own_CL_samples.vcf"  )`